imsaurabhh/java_assignment/README.md

 # How to Use

+- first yout have to log in by the credentials you made in database
 - The React frontend provides a user interface to interact with the backend REST API
 - You can add, view all, and search by name items through the frontend
 - The backend stores the items in the MySQL database